mariusposogan/mariusposogan/README.md

 Studying using several online QA courses, where I learned about Agile, manual testing, API testing using Postman, writing bug reports & test cases, automation testing using Selenium and Cypress and basic concepts of MySQL.

-I'm always willing to learn, and searching for new technologies that I can use to develop myself.
-I consider myself optimistic, adaptable, curious, and I have a strong desire to learn new things.
+I have a strong desire to learn new things, constantly searching for tools that I can use to develop myself.
+I consider myself optimistic, adaptable, and curious.

 * 🌍  I'm based in Cluj-Napoca, Romania
 * ✉️  You can contact me at [mcposogan@gmail.com](mailto:mcposogan@gmail.com)